 That’s… a lot to unpack, but I think it can all be summarized as a creative vision that comically misunderstands how people be.
 That’s why we flock to these things, isn’t it?
 The composition can be terrible, the editing may be choppy, but we’re all really here to see a bunch of actors claw desperately at pulling any emotion out of self-important goonery.

 Of course, there’s a trapping to this—the misunderstanding of human relationships often goes hand in hand with, uh, shit that sucks.
 Y’all wanna know how racist this game is?
 Every latinx man is a Death Wish level gangster.
 They smoke reefer and do violence.
-Their gang is literally called ‘the savages.’
+Their gang is referred to as ‘the savages.’
 One character refers to them as ‘enchiladas’ (it will not surprise you to learn that the racism only becomes more pronounced when playing the audio-restored update, The Quiet Man: Answered).
-The primary black character fares no better.
-I’m talking dialogue literally at the level of ‘Homie, you know you’re my homie, homie.’
 Yeesh.

 Of all the things to latch onto, too, why the above?
 It’s difficult to describe loving something for its flawed qualities, but The Quiet Man legitimately has something going for it outside of its nasty bigotry.
 Ridiculous animations.
 Nonsensical setpieces.
 A complete inability to communicate any perspective whatsoever.
 This story, in spite of its problems, gets fucking weird—even self-contradictory—on a level that exceeds that of other good/bad games.
 Not only that, The Quiet Man is infinitely more playable.

 By comparison: have you ever tried playing Illbleed?
-Shit’s rough.
-I would watch someone else play Illbleed, but I would never touch it myself.
-Not again.
-The Quiet Man is actually pretty easy to play and beat.
+That game is ROUGH—a sterling example of something better viewed than played.
+By that measure, The Quiet Man is actually pretty easy to play and beat.
 Sure, you’ll have no idea what you’re doing like 40% of the time, but it’ll still work.
 You’ll still move forward.
 And at a breezy 6-7 hours, The Quiet Man will be in and out of your life like shit through a goose.
 Truly, the platonic ideal of good/bad video games.

 But, really, should anyone play The Quiet Man?
 I guess if you’re like me, and you like to muck in the trash firsthand, go for it.
 I’d be shocked if publisher Square Enix manages to recoup their investment on this, even with the sales boosted courtesy of the garbage fetish of people like me.
 You’re not going to tip the fiscal scales enough to reward a disaster like this.
 But if you’re someone who prefers to marvel, then you’re most certainly better off sticking to that.
 Find some no commentary let’s play to throw on the TV and repulse yourselves—hoot and holler at this pitiless vision.